novastera/llamacpp-rn/README.md

 # llamacpp-rn

+> ⚠️ **WORK IN PROGRESS**: This package is currently under active development and not ready for production use.
+The implementation is incomplete and the package is not yet published to NPM.

 A high-performance React Native Turbo Module implementation of [llama.rn](https://github.com/mybigday/llama.rn) that itself depend on [llama.cpp](https://github.com/ggml-org/llama.cpp), which provides llama.cpp integration for React Native applications.

 ⚠️ **Note**: This library requires the React Native New Architecture and will not work with the legacy architecture.